 Lift the electrode out of the gas section.
 Clean the end of the electrode by brushing.
-Blow any dust off the gas section.
+Blow any dust out of the gas section.

-Replace all parts in reverse order and ensure that the slot in the electrode cable connector is vertical when pushed onto the piezo ignitor.
+Replace all parts in reverse and ensure that the slot in the electrode cable connector is vertical when pushed onto the piezo ignitor.
 The pilot flame is non-adjustable.
-When burning correctly, the flame should be 3/16" to 1/4" (5-7 mm) high, reaching half way up the exposed part of the thermocouple.
+When burning correctly, the flame should be 3/16" to 1/4" high, reaching half way up the explosed part of the thermocouple.